Veterinary Susceptibility Testing

 MIC and Zone diameter distributions for pathogens and agents relevant to the veterinary field

-ECOFFs can be used to detect isolates with resistance mechanisms.
-For many or most, this will correlate with clinical resistance, but for some species and agents, isolates with low-level resistance may be clinically susceptible.
+For many or most species and agents, clinical breakpoints and ECOFFs will coincide but for some species and agents, isolates with low-level resistance may be clinically susceptible.
 Likewise, an isolate belonging to the wild type distribution is not by definition clinically susceptible.
 When in doubt, consult clinical breakpoints or consider non-wild type isolates resistant.

 For additional information on wild type distributions and ECOFFs, see: